 You’ll have regular follow-up appointments with your provider.
-But it’s important to remember your immune system likely will be weak for a year or so after your transplantation.
+But it’s important to remember your immune system will likely be weak for a year or so after your transplantation.
 Contact your provider right away if you develop any of the following symptoms:

 A note from Cleveland Clinic

 If you’ve been coping with cancer or a blood disease, a stem cell transplant can be a new lease on life.
 It can mean hope for a cure or remission when other treatments haven’t worked.
 But stem cell transplants come with demanding physical challenges and significant risks.
-Not everyone who has cancer or blood conditions is a candidate for a stem cell transplant.
-Unfortunately, not everyone who is a candidate but needs donor stem cells finds a donor.
+Not everyone who has cancer or blood disorders is a candidate for a stem cell transplant.
+Unfortunately, not everyone who’s a candidate but needs donor stem cells finds a donor.
 If you’re considering a stem cell transplant, talk to your healthcare provider about potential risks and benefits.
 They’ll evaluate your situation, your options and potential outcomes.

 Last reviewed by a Cleveland Clinic medical professional on 08/15/2023.